 Imaginary first draft: “…First of all, I don’t gor-made food.
 I like fozen yogurt.”

-Prescription: If you’re writing for readers, it’s important to proofread.
+Suggested change: If you’re writing for readers, it’s important to proofread.
 Readers don’t laugh if they have to go back and reread.
 On a similar note, if you’re performing out loud you have to make sure you know how to pronounce all the words.
 Anything that is unclear and makes the audience say, “huh?” will disrupt the momentum of the joke.

 Want to know more about how to write jokes for standup comedy – or even just how to be funnier when you speak?
-Check out these books:
+Check out these books

 If you’re a teacher who would like to teach humor writing to your students, you can find my classroom-friendly humor writing unit on TeachersPayTeachers here.